bibboxen/bibbox/plugins/fbs/README.md

 Handles communication with FBS library system using the SIP2 protocol.

 ## Configuration
-Required configuration from the "ctrl" plugin on the "fbs.config" event:
+Required configuration from the "ctrl" plugin on the "config.fbs" event:

 ```javascript
 {